juangdiaz/stash/README.md

 Because of Time constrains this are a list of nice to haves:

-- MVP, (Mokito and Robelectric) and Dagger 2.
+- MVP, (Mokito and Robelectric) and Dagger 2. -> started in a different branch
 - encrypt Phone Number (when sharing number, in deep link)
-- Onboarding Activity (show the user how to use the App
+- Onboarding Activity (show the user how to use the App)
 - Beer :beers: :beers: :beers: :beers: :beers: